IgorMinar/story-about-superpower-management/README.md

-Story About Super Power Management
+Story About (super)Power Management
 =========================================================

-Read the slides and script at: http://igorminar.github.io/story-about-super-power-management/.
+Read the slides and script at: http://igorminar.github.io/story-about-superpower-management/.

 Watch the recording on YouTube: https://youtu.be/IGeaXo2ZBr0?list=PLOETEcp3DkCoNnlhE-7fovYvqwVPrRiY7.